jalt-research/thermoprint/README.md

 # thermoprint
-Simple script for printing to receipt paper using an escpos thermal printer
+Simple script for printing to receipt paper using a POS-5890 thermal receipt printer

 ### usage